alex8530/Android-SuperViews/README.md

 # Android-SuperButton

-SuperButton, This library able you to add custom button with apility to set shadow color, corner , stroke width and radius of them
+## This library make these things :

+- improve the Button , and add the possibility of changing these attributes :
+- corner form one side only or more, for example from top Left
+- change the radius of corner
+- the shadow color
+- the stroke color and stroke radius

 ![Image Result](https://i.ibb.co/W21YsKS/Screenshot-2020-10-16-022754.png)